balena-labs-research/python-wifi-connect/README.md

 Disconnect from an access point and forget the connection so it will not automatically reconnect on next launch of your device.

 When passing `"all_networks": false` this endpoint will only touch Wi-Fi connections set up using this app.
 If you pass `"all_networks": true` it will remove all Wi-Fi connections from the device.
-This is useful if you have set up a Wi-Fi connection with another app and need to clear out connections to allow Py-WiFi-Connect to manage connections.
+This is useful if you have set up a Wi-Fi connection with another app and need to clear out connections to allow Python-WiFi-Connect to manage connections.

 #### POST